angular-schule/website-articles/blog/2019-02-third-party-libraries-and-widgets/README.md

 }
 ```

-We also see again the use of `ElementRef`, giving control back to Angular and getting a reference from the framework to a DOM element we can use.
+We also see again the use of `ElementRef`.
+It's a better approach to ask Angular for reference to a DOM element instead of grabbing it directly.

 **[👉 Code on Stackblitz](https://stackblitz.com/edit/angular-3rd-party-libraries-and-widgets?file=src%2Fapp%2Fkendo-ui-jquery-example%2Fkendo-ui-jquery-example.component.ts
 )**